moskytw/mosql/README.rst

              1 | mosky     | email   | ...
     (5 rows)

-After setuped the :py:class:`mosql.result.Model`, it is more easy to access this table:
+After setuped the `mosql.result.Model`, it is more easy to access this table:

 ::